 Some have turned to China, the Gulf or regional lenders instead.
 Others, like Tunisia, are trying to muddle through alone.

 The appeal is obvious: no outside body dictating subsidy cuts or wage freezes.
-The cost is higher borrowing rates and thinner buffers.
+The cost is higher borrowing rates, thinner buffers, and, as our reporting has shown, a deepening reliance on Algeria that quietly redraws Tunisia’s geopolitical room.

 For citizens, the stakes are concrete.
 Subsidies on bread and fuel are exactly what such reforms tend to target.